JoyUmoekpo/kiieer.github.io/README.md

 ### Development server
 * Open GitHub.
-* Go to repository page [kiieer/kiieer.github.io](https://github.com/kiieer/kiieer.github.io).
+* Go to repository page and copy the following code: [kiieer/kiieer.github.io](https://github.com/kiieer/kiieer.github.io).
-* Select code button and copy link.
+* Copy the above code into GitBash terminal.
 * Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ### Code scaffolding